MLinkPlanner 2.0

 Choice of vertical polarization

-In most cases, these methods (except for the last one) are limited to selecting the primary antenna height on the right or left.
+In most cases, these methods (except for last one) are limited to selecting primary antenna height on right or left

 Estimation of Specular Reflection Effect with Space Diversity

-The most efficient way to eliminate the effect of specular reflection is to use space diversity techniques.
+The most efficient way to eliminate effect of specular reflection is to use space diversity techniques.
 The most often used technique is vertical space diversity.
-MLinkPlanner allows you to determine receive antenna heights with enough spacing to maintain an uncorrelated direct and reflected signal so that when the received signal level for the primary antenna is zero (in fade), the signal is near the peak for the diversity antenna and vice versa.
+MLinkPlanner allows you to determine receive antenna heights with enough spacing to maintain uncorrelated direct and reflected signal so that when received signal level for primary antenna is zero (in fade), signal is near peak for diversity antenna and vice versa.
+Right-hand part of window displays heights of diversity antennas determined based on optimum antenna spacing as per Rec.
+ITU-R P.530-17 i.e., case when received signal levels at primary and secondary antennas must display maximum difference (maximum and minimum) across full range of k-factor to minimize effect of specular reflection on received signal level.

 To estimate the effect of space diversity, perform the following steps: